Mellbourn/zabb/README.md

 `zabb` is a command that tries to figure out the shortest memorable abbreviation of a directory that is usable by `z` to unambiguously jump to that directory.

 By default, only abbreviations that start the same way as the directory name are returned.
-Non-contiguous, i.e. space separated, abbreviations are not looked for.
-So, in some fairly rare circumstances the shortest abbreviations may not be found.

 ```
 USAGE: